-18. Plaintiffs are Christians we firm religious beliefs and as long as the heart is bearing.
+18. Plaintiffs are Christians wan firm religious beliefs that as long as the heart is beating.

 Jahi is alive.
 Plaintiff Winkfield has personal knowledge of other who had been diagnosed as brain dead, where the decision makers were encouraged to "pull the plug" yet they didn't and their loved one emerged from legal brain death to where they had cognitive ability and some even fully recovering.
-These religious beliefs involve providing all treatment, care, and nutrition to a body
+These religious beliefs involve providing all treatment, care, and mutrition to a body